YicongHong/Fine-Grained-R2R/README.md

 ## Contact

-If you have a technical question regarding the dataset or publication, please create an issue in this repository.
+If you have any question regarding the dataset or publication, please create an issue in this repository or email yicong.hong@anu.edu.au.